vxa8502/insights-predictor/FINAL_PROJECT_REPORT_PART1.md

 This comprehensive script implements a systematic cross-domain evaluation framework:

 **Experimental Design:**
-1. Load multiple review datasets from different domains (e.g., Amazon, Airlines, Hotels, McDonald's, Books, etc.)
+1. Load 8 review datasets from different domains (Amazon products, airlines, hotels, McDonald's, clothing, Disneyland, games)
+2. **Split each domain into 80% train / 20% test** (stratified, random_state=42)
-2. Train a separate sentiment model on EACH domain
+3. Train a separate sentiment model on EACH domain's training set
-3. Test EVERY trained model on ALL domains (including itself)
+4. Test EVERY trained model on ALL domains' test sets (including its own held-out test set)
-4. Generate performance matrix showing train→test performance
+5. Generate performance matrix showing train→test performance
-5. Identify which domain creates the best "universal" model
+6. Identify which domain creates the best "universal" model

+**Critical Note on Data Leakage Prevention:**
+When we say "test on itself," we mean testing on the domain's **held-out 20% test set**, NOT the training data.
+For example:
+- Train on Amazon training set (80%) → Test on Amazon test set (20%) ✓ No leakage
+- Train on Amazon training set (80%) → Test on Hotels test set (20%) ✓ Cross-domain
+- Train on Hotels training set (80%) → Test on Amazon test set (20%) ✓ Cross-domain

+Each domain maintains a strict 80/20 train/test split throughout the entire analysis.
+No model ever sees its training data during evaluation.

 **Key Features:**
-- Supports 10 diverse review datasets from different industries
+- Uses 8 diverse review datasets from different industries
-- Balanced sampling (5000 reviews per domain, 50/50 positive/negative)
+- Balanced sampling (5,000 reviews per domain, 50/50 positive/negative)
 - Consistent preprocessing and feature extraction across all domains
 - Three ML algorithms tested (Naive Bayes, Logistic Regression, Random Forest)
 - Reproducible analysis with `random_state=42`

+**Note:** The cross-domain analysis has been pre-executed and results are included in this submission.
+All visualizations (Figures 9-10) and performance metrics shown below are from the completed analysis stored in `cross_domain_results.json` and `plots/`.

 #### 2. Dataset Collection and Attribution

-We collected 10 review datasets from Kaggle spanning diverse domains:
+We collected 8 review datasets from Kaggle spanning diverse domains:

 | Domain | Dataset | Source |
 |--------|---------|--------|